jerhon/minecraft-bedrock-server-docker/README.md

 https://www.minecraft.net/en-us/download/server/bedrock/

-This can be used to run a Minecraft bedrock server in a docker container.
 This is a wrapper around a shell script which automates downloading the bedrock server image from a URL, extracts it, can set server properties via environment variables, and runs it.

-This is really the same as downloading and running the server yourself, it just automates those steps and runs the application in a Docker container for simplicity.
+This is really the same as downloading and running the server yourself, it just automates a few steps and runs the application in a Docker container.

 # Usage